Discontinued - 8-Port Gigabit Ethernet Switch

 Can the EEE be turned off?
 My WiFi mesh (Orbi) is purported to have problems with EEE switches.
 The Orbi devices will be set up to backhaul on ethernet through this switch.

-The switch does not have the ability to turn off its energy-efficient functionality.
+Hello, The switch does not have the ability to turn off its energy-efficient functionality.
 We do apologize for the inconvenience.
+Thank you.

 Date published: 2019-02-27